UN-SPIDER at a glance

 The European Space Agency (ESA) launched the much-awaited Aeolus satellite into orbit on 22 August.
 It will provide data expected to improve weather forecasting and contribute to better disaster management.

 Aeolus - the “Keeper of Winds” in Greek mythology - aims to track and profile global wind better.
-Aeolus uses the Active Doppler Wind Lidar (DLR) method, which… Read more
+Aeolus uses the Active Doppler Wind Lidar (DLR)… Read more

 In May 2018, Planet joined the International Charter “Space and Major Disasters” as an approved data contributor, providing the Charter with 3.7 million Planetscope data from the largest fleet of miniature Earth imagery satellites operated by Planet.
-Planet's constellation of microsatellites will add to the Charter's ability to respond effectively to calls after major disasters… Read more
+Planet's constellation of microsatellites will add to the Charter's ability to respond effectively to calls after… Read more

 A break in the heat wave that hit Europe in the summer of 2018 is giving a reprieve to many people who had been suffering from the heat.
 However, great damages to the vegetation and harvest remain.
 In Germany, the Association of Farmers … Read more